Lowe54/Support-Software-Inc/README.md

 This branch contains the live version of the site.

-### 3.1-testing
+### ~~3.1-testing~~

-This Branch was created to test a minor Django version upgrade
+This Branch was created to test a minor Django version upgrade, it has been merged into the master branch

-### Organisation-module
+### ~~Organisation-module~~

 This branch was created to test splitting the 'Organisation' Table into it's own module, which means that it would be seperate and able to have its own set of URL's, instead of sharing the Authentication ones.
+This branch has been merged into the master branch

 ### Feature/Emails